Mardi Himal Base Camp Trek

 How difficult is Mardi Himal Base Camp Trek?

-Easy to Moderate is the difficulty level of the Mardi Himal Base Camp Trek which takes 5 to 7 days to complete. those who can walk 4-6 hours per day can be done even if you are a beginner trekkers.
-The trekking routes of Mardi Himal are not so steep with ups and downs.
+The difficulty level of the Mardi Himal Base Camp Trek is Easy to moderate.
+Those who can walk 4-6 hours per day can easily done, even if you are a beginner trekker.
+The trekking routes of Mardi Himal are not so steep, with ups and downs.

 Can you drive to Mardi Himal Base Camp?

-No, you cant drive to Mardi Himal Base Camp.
-The highway touched with Kande (Trek starting point) or jeep can go up to Deurali only however If you have a short time helicopter tour can be the best option to experience the beauty of Mardi Himal Base Camp without any difficulties.
-We are operating everyday Mardi Himal Base Camp helicopter tour from Pokhara
+No, you can’t drive to Mardi Himal Base Camp.
+The highway touched with Kande (Trek starting point), or a jeep can go up to Deurali only.
+However, if you have a short time, a helicopter tour can be the best option to experience the beauty of Mardi Himal Base Camp without any difficulties.
+We are operating Mardi Himal Base Camp helicopter tours from Pokhara.

 Is Mardi Himal Base Camp Trek worth it?